 No Huddle Offense

+In his "No Huddle Offense" segment, Cramer opined on the sudden departure of Best Buy's ( BBY) CEO.
+Cramer reminded viewers that he's been negative on Best Buy for ages, and agrees with many who feel that the company may not survive its battle with online retailers who can sell their commodity items for less money and often without sales tax.
+Cramer also agreed that Best Buy squandered its cash by spending $1.5 billion to buy back shares at an average of $27.50 a share, when shares are worth only $22 today.
 But Cramer said that Best Buy's problems are unique to Best Buy, and he's not willing to expand the analog to all bricks and mortar retailers.
 He said that there are still plenty of places where personal service and a tactile experience is preferred.
 But in the case of Best Buy, the lure of largely commodity items being sold for less elsewhere, delivered right to his door, without the pressures of buying extended warranties, just makes sense.